breslin/breslin.github.io/keepmebooked.md

 First the first few drafts for key screens in place we shared with a group of users for feedback - we were fortunate to have a number of our target customers already using the legacy platform.
 We used their responses and our own intuition to refine the designs.

-**Example experiment: Toolip or sliding panel?**
+**Example experiment: Tooltip or sliding panel?**

 A key UX requirement was for the user to have quick access to booking information as they scrolled through and reviewed their calendar.
 The original UX was to include a tooltip pop-up over the booking on user click.
 We realised this design was limited in that the booking information wasn't always consistent (eg. some bookings have long notes, some short and others none at all).
-We thought we could improve, whislt keeping the speed and ease of accessing this information.
+We thought we could improve, whilst keeping the speed and ease of accessing this information.
 The second image shows the preferred solution - a sliding panel.
 The sliding panel offered a practical and appealing structure whilst promoting key information and actions (eg. send the guest a message).

 <img src="/images/calendar-tootlip-one.png" width="100%">
 *Tooltip to display booking information*